 Presents a broad introduction to the legal environment of business.
 Develops a basic understanding of contract law, torts, agency, and government regulation.
 Focuses on practical issues confronted in the business environment.
+Prerequisite(s): None

 MAR 301 Introduction to Marketing (3 credits)